-CONSULTATION ON THE DRAFT BIODIVERSITY MANAGEMENT PLAN FOR THE SOUTHERN GROUND-HORNBILL (Bucorvus leadbeateri)
+BIODIVERSITY MANAGEMENT PLAN FOR THE SOUTHERN GROUND-HORNBILL (BUCORVUS LEADBEATERI)

-I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby publish the Draft Biodiversity Management Plan for Southern Ground-hornbill (Bucorvus leadbeateri), under section 43(1)(b) and (c) read with section 99 and 100 of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004), for public comment, as set out in the Schedule.
+I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby, in terms of section 43(1)(b) and 43(3)(a) and (b) of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004), publish the Biodiversity Management Plan for the Southern Ground-Hornbill (Bucorvus leadbeateri), as set out in the Schedule hereto, for implementation.